 Common Montessori classroom policies

-Schools have mixed-age classrooms, often with 3-year age groupings.
+Montessori schools have mixed-age classrooms, often with 3-year age groupings.
 There are toddler classes from birth to age 3, primary (or casa) classes for ages 3-6, and elementary classes for ages 6-9 and 9-12.
 At some elementary schools, all six years are combined into one class.
 Most middle and high schools have mixed-age classes as well.
 Parents are encouraged to keep their child in school for at least one full 3-year cycle.

 Mixed-age classrooms promote lots of interaction, problem solving, and child-to-child teaching.
 Children can work with and learn from older peers, who teach, mentor and model behaviour to them, often better than adults do.
 Older children also reinforce their own knowledge this way.
 In this setting, children are often stimulated and rarely bored.